 Whether you are building an inground or above-ground pond, the basics are the same.
 If you are just getting started, see the complete guide to building a backyard pond.

-When I got my first pond, I kept hearing that there was no way I could keep the fish alive (and happy) all year round in a cold climate in a pond that was less than 2-feet deep.
+When I built my first pond, I kept hearing that there was no way I could keep the (cold-water) fish alive (and happy) all year-round in a cold climate in a pond that was less than 2-feet deep.
 Thankfully, that was not correct.

 It doesn’t matter how deep the pond is, it just matters that the water is moving and not frozen.